 The economics or business issue investigated will enable students to: explain the role of the Australian economy in allocating and distributing resources within the broader Asian and global economy; analyse why and how participants in the global community are dependent on each other; and explain why and how businesses seek to create and maintain a competitive advantage in the global market.

 Key questions:

-- How do participants in the global economy interact? - How does creating a competitive advantage benefit business?
+- Why does Australia trade with other nations? - How do participants in the global economy interact? - How does creating a competitive advantage benefit business?